 A creative but short-lived movement, Art Deco not only influenced the architecture of most American cities but had an impact on fashion, art, and furniture, too.
 From 1925 to 1940, Americans embraced Art Deco as a refreshing change from the eclectic and revivalist sensibilities that preceded it.
 The style takes its name from the Exposition Internationale des Arts Decoratifs held in Paris in 1925 as a showcase for new inspiration.
 The style was essentially one of applied decoration.
 Buildings were richly embellished with hard-edged, low-relief designs: geometric shapes, including chevrons and ziggurats; and stylized floral and sunrise patterns.
 Shapes and decorations inspired by Native American artwork were among the archetypes of the Art Deco lexicon.

 Although some buildings utilized expensive hand-crafted decoration, others made do with machine-made repetitive decorations.
 To keep costs down, ornamental treatment was often limited to the most visible parts of the building.
 Art Deco projects produced dynamic collaborations between architects, painters, sculptors, and designers—sometimes resulting in complete Art Deco environments like Old Miami Beach, Florida.
 In its day, some of what we now refer to as Art Deco was often called Moderne, or Art Moderne, a term used to describe the most advanced design ideas of the 1930s through to the end of World War II.

-Contact us if you want to remodel your Art Deco style home, or keep reading to learn more about Art Deco architecture!
+Contact us if you want to remodel your Art Deco style home in the DC area, or keep reading to learn more about Art Deco architecture!

-In classic Art Deco, rectangular blocky forms were often arranged in geometric fashion, then broken up by curved ornamental elements.
+In classic Art Deco, rectangular blocky forms were often arranged in a geometric fashion, then broken up by curved ornamental elements.
 But always the aim was a monolithic appearance with applied decorative motifs.

 Art Deco materials included stucco, concrete, smooth-faced stone, and Terracotta.
 Steel and aluminum were often used along with glass blocks and decorative opaque plate glass (vitrolite).